Jonathan Lalrawngbawla

-Jonathan Lalrawngbawla (born 13 November 1997) is an Indian professional footballer who plays as a forward for NorthEast United FC in the Indian Super League.
+Jonathan Lalrawngbawla (born 13 November 1997) is an Indian professional footballer who plays as a forward.
 He is popularly known as Jojo.
+Jonathan is also a member of the India national futsal team.

 Career

 Born in Mizoram, Lalrawngbawla is a product of the Aizawl Academy and played for the club in the Aizawl District Football Association 1st Division.
 He started playing for the Aizawl first-team during their Mizoram Premier League campaign in 2016.

 Lalrawngbawla made his professional debut for the club in the I-League on 4 March 2017 in Aizawl's match against Mumbai.
 He came on in second half stoppage time as Aizawl won 2–0.